isahekmat/DalvDB/docs/1_introduction.md

 server, but DalvDB is not limited to cache.

 ## Use Cases
-There are several example of the data that is owned by the user him/her self and might be changed just by the user him/her self.
+There are several examples of the data that is owned by the user him/her self and might changed only by the user him/her self.
 To name some of them:
 - User preferences
 - Shopping card